-Pay-for-rankings, also known as ?performance-based SEO,? is an innovative new way to price SEO services that is rapidly gaining customers.
+Pay-for-rankings, also known as performance-based SEO, is an innovative new way to price SEO services modules that is rapidly gaining customers.
 Everyday a new web hosting site pops-up with a ‘pay only after when you achieve rankings’ slogan.
 They are inconsiderate of the stuff like brand, ROI, keyword worthiness, site placement and overall team contribution to SEO.

 During the service relationship, if it doesn’t work out for whatever reason between you two, the agency would still keep getting a slice of your every sale.
-It gets difficult to resolve?it completely if this clause isn’t accounted for in the negotiations itself.
-In a performance- based contract it’s usually that every penny you earn a share of it will go to the agency.
-In case of breakdown how will the incentivization be terminated if it’s entirely on performance basis?
-At worse, you’ll be struck with the agency for many years on.
+It gets difficult to resolve it completely if this clause isn’t accounted for in the negotiations itself.
+In a performance- based SEO contract it’s usually that every penny you earn a share of it will go to the agency.
+In case of breakdown how will the incentivization be terminated if it’s entirely on performance basis At worse, you’ll be struck with the agency for many years on.

 - These longer phrases, combined, will almost always generate more traffic, sooner, than any single keyword no matter how competitive it might be.

 - Those longer phrases will also bring you visitors with better, more focused intent.
 So, quality of leads with better chances of conversions double-up!

 Also, rankings have become very difficult to measure.
 With the rise of personalized search results, two people can see two different rankings for the same term, on the same day, in the same city.
 So, objectifying a rank could not be giving an absolute picture.